 Tilth Producers Annual Conference

 Mas and Nikiko will convey their philosophy of nurturing the land that sustains them.
 Their family ties: to the farm, to each other as individuals, and to their farming community – stand out as strong characteristics that drive their day-to-day decisions.
-Their four-generation journey on this special farm is fascinating: from the “original” organic practices of Mas’ grandfather, to the “conventional” period of quick-fix farming, then “back” to the enlightened, organic farming practices they use today to sustainably farm their 80 acres.
+Their four-generation journey on this special farm is fascinating: from the “original” organic practices of Mas’ grandfather, to the “conventional” period of quick-fix farming, then “back” to the enlightened, organic farming practices they use today to sustainably farm 80 acres.
 Mas and Nikiko will share stories of their family’s – and the farm’s – history, including the heartbreaking Relocation Camp time during World War II for his grandparents.
 Over the years there have been crop failures, successes, market changes, and the tough, risky decisions the family has had to make – and to stick by.
 Now, Nikiko is poised to take on the mantle of the farm from her parents and continue this family’s amazing story of farming.

-Please plan on joining us in Yakima this year.
 We need volunteers now!
 If you are interested in getting involved please contact Sofia via e-mail at: email@example.com

 The 2012 Conference Audio is now archived in our library.
 To listen to audio files or review workshop offerings please visit our library.